Information Systems (IS) - Courses

 Information Security Management

 This course provides a comprehensive treatment of the managerial aspect of information security while leaving the technical aspect to the computer science discipline.
 Concepts of information security management (ISM) related to governance, risk management, and compliance will be acquired from survey of contemporary literature including textbooks, journal articles, and online publications while positive models serving as industry standards that are governing today’s ISM practice will be introduced and compared.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectation.
 Prerequisite: IS 220 or CS 220 or 2-year relevant industry experience; admission to business.
 Offered Fall.

 IS 411 Cr.3

-This is the capstone course in a sequence that covers the development process for a computer-based management information system.
-This course emphasizes physical design and implementation of the system.
-Students will implement an information system in a client-server environment, using a programming language capable of calling functions in a database management system.
+This is the capstone course in a sequence that covers implementing an information system.
+This course emphasizes the use of project management techniques to support an information system implementation.
+In-depth exposure to key tools, techniques, practices, and knowledge areas of project management will be applied to system implementation.
 Prerequisite: CS 364 and IS 401; admission to business.
 Offered Spring.

 IS 420 Cr.3